vovkos/jancy/README.rst

 Dynamic Structs
 ~~~~~~~~~~~~~~~

-Jancy supports structures with non-constant sizes of array fields.

-In many file formats and network protocol headers the lengths of some fields are dynamically calculated based on the values of others; another commonly used data model is null-terminated string fields:
+Define dynamically laid-out structures with non-constant sizes of array fields -- this is used in many file formats and network protocol headers (i.e. the length of one field depends on the value of another):

 .. code:: cpp

-	struct FileHdr
+	dynamic struct FileHdr
 	{
 		// ...
 		char m_authorName [strlen (m_authorName) + 1];